The Inflation Reduction Act is also an enormous climate bill. What’s in it?

 - $60 billion for environmental justice, to relieve the burden of issues like pollution on low-income communities and communities of color, and to provide equitable transportation services and economic investment in clean technologies.

-- Tax credits to lower emissions across industry sectors, from transportation to manufacturing
+- Tax credits to lower emissions across industry sectors, from transportation to manufacturing.

-- $20 billion to support climate-smart agricultural practices
+- $20 billion to support climate-smart agricultural practices.

 - $5 billion in grants to support fire-resilient forests, and increase forest conservation and urban tree planting, and $2.6 billion to restore coastal habitats.

-It’s worth noting there’s also some support for fossil fuels further down the text of the bill, including mandates for new lease sales for oil and gas drilling in the Gulf of Mexico and Alaska, provisions which appeared to help sway Manchin.
+It’s worth noting there’s also some support for fossil fuels further down the text of the bill, including mandates for new lease sales for oil and gas drilling in the Gulf of Mexico and Alaska, provisions that appeared to help sway Manchin.
 “It is truly all of the above, which means this bill does not arbitrarily shut off our abundant fossil fuels,” the West Virginia senator said in a statement.
-The bill must still pass the Senate—where some Democrats still haven’t signed on—and then the House before becoming law, so many of the provisions could still change.
+The bill must still pass the Senate—where some Democrats still haven’t signed on—and then the House before becoming law; so, many of the provisions could still change.